 The Executive Branch

 The Executive Branch is headed by the Student Body President who serves as a representative and advocate for the student body.
 With the assistance of the Executive Board, the Student Body President works to implement Student Senate legislation and coordinate the activities of Student Government.

 SGA's main legislative body is the Student Senate, which conducts most of our business and fills the committees.
 Senate positions are all elected at the fall of each year and serve a one-year term.
 The requirements to represent your fellow students are to simply be an enrolled student at any branch of Georgia College, have a Grade Point Average of at least 2.75 or higher and be in good academic standing.

-In addition to the three branches, the SGA President appoints a number of staff members that serves as special advisors to the president and is managed my the Chief of Staff.
+In addition to the three branches, the SGA President appoints a number of staff members that serve as special advisors to the president and is managed by the Chief of Staff.